Frances Bunsen: Marriage

 In 1816, the Waddington family spent the winter in Rome and Benjamin Waddington struck up a friendship with Christian Charles Josias Bunsen, a young Prussian diplomat who was involved in the cultural life of the city, and introduced him to his family.

 On 1 July 1817 Frances Waddington married Baron Bunsen in the chapel of the Palazzo Savelli, home of his friend and mentor Barthold Georg Niebuhr.
 Frances didn't return to Britain for 21 years after her marriage.
 The couple had ten children, five sons and five daughters, including the biblical scholar Ernest Christian Ludwig de Bunsen.
 Frances' British connections proved invaluable to the success of her husband's career.

 In 1823 her husband succeeded Niebuhr as Prussian minister to the Vatican and the couple remained in Rome until 1838, living in the Palazzo Caffarelli on the Capitol.
 Their home became a meeting place for artists and intellectuals.

 The Bunsen family's first visit to Britain lasted from August 1838 to October 1839 when Christian Bunsen was appointed ambassador to Switzerland, where the family stayed until the spring of 1841.
 Bunsen was then appointed Prussian ambassador to the court of St James in 1842, serving in this role until 1854.
 As in Rome, Frances von Bunsen was active in supporting her husband's career, hosting many guests from a wide social and cultural network at their home in Carlton Terrace in London.

 After her husband's death in 1860, she published a memoir of his life: A Memoir of Baron Bunsen, Drawn Chiefly from Family Papers, by His Widow, Frances, Baroness Bunsen (1868).

 She moved to Karlsruhe, Baden-Württemberg, Germany where she looked after the children of her late daughter Theodora, Baroness von Ungern Sternberg.
-She travelled to visit frends and family across Europe, and was an avid correspondent.
+She travelled to visit friends and family across Europe, and was an avid correspondent.

 Frances von Bunsen, Baroness von Bunsen died in Waldhorn Strasse, Karlsruhe on 23 April 1876, in the presence of many of her children and grandchildren, and was buried next to her husband in Bonn.